latrael/jingo/Linux.md

 - This is mainly used to see the IP Address and the ports that are being used on the computer.
 There is almost always a red flag if you see connections that are established if they are other then 127.0.0.1(localhost).
 This may hint at a backdoor in your system.

 ## Users
 There are certain files that you look through to aid in checking for accounts and groups that do not belong, or may have root access.
-By typing ```cat /etc/passwd``` to check
+By typing ```cat /etc/passwd```, you can see all of the users with their encrypted password, as well as their UID.
+Make sure that there isn't a user with the UID of 0, as that user is root.